JujuAdams/Vinyl/docs/5.0/Terminology.md

 ### Multi

 Play sound assets from an array simultaneously.
 The blend parameter stored within the pattern can be set with [`VinylMultiBlendSet()`](Patterns) and crossfades between assets.

 &nbsp;

+## Voice

+When you play an audio asset using [one of Viny's functions](Basics), Vinyl will create a unique voice that holds information about that specific piece of audio being played.

+The best way to understand a voice is to think of them like they're instances of GameMaker objects, only the "objects" in this case are Vinyl patterns.

+Voices can have their gain and pitch altered on the fly, as well as their pan position.
+Voices can loop, and can be played at positions in a room using Vinyl's custom emitter system as well.

+?> Don't confuse voices for GameMaker's [sound instances](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Audio/audio_play_sound.htm).
+They share some similarities but cannot be used interchangeably.

+&nbsp;

+## Label

+Labels are how Vinyl handles groups of assets (and patterns) of similar types.
+An asset can be assigned to zero, one, or many labels.
+When properties on that label are adjusted - such as gain or pitch - those properties are applied to each asset, and further those properties are applied to each Vinyl instance assigned to the label.
+This means that changing e.g. the gain value on a label called `ambience` to be lower will diminish the volume of all assets assigned to that label.

+You can stop all audio that's assigned to a label by using [`VinylStop()`](Basics).
+You can also fade out labels, set gain and pitch targets for labels etc. Labels can be interacted with in much the same way as Vinyl instances.

+Labels can have a limit set on the number of concurrent instances that can be played.
+If the limit is exceeded, old Vinyl instances that are currently playing will be faded out.
+This is especially useful for handling swapping between background music tracks.
+You can change the parameters of label limits in Vinyl's [configuration file](Configuration).

+Vinyl allows you to assign assets within the configuration file, but Vinyl can also hook into GameMaker's native asset tagging system.
+Labels can be configured to be automatically assigned to any sound asset that has a specific tag.

+When setting up complex audio systems it's often useful to use a hierarchy to share properties from one parent label to child labels.
+For example, an `sfx` label might have `ui`, `footsteps`, and `explosions` labels as children.
+Changing properties on the parent `sfx` label will affect its child labels.
+Child labels can themselves have children, recursively.
+Label parenting can be set up in the [configuration file](Configuration).

+!> GameMaker's [audio groups](https://manual.yoyogames.com/Settings/Audio_Groups.htm) are vaguely similar to labels.
+It is recommended to avoid using GameMaker's audio groups for anything apart from managing memory whn using Vinyl.

+&nbsp;